epidrome/cover-card/README.md

 ## Dependencies

 This theme is based on [jekyll](https://jekyllrb.com/) and [jekyll-remote-theme](https://github.com/benbalter/jekyll-remote-theme).
-The above dependencies are natively supported by [Github Pages](https://pages.github.com/), which will build and deploy your site as soon as you make any change to your files.
+These dependencies are natively supported by [Github Pages](https://pages.github.com/), which should build and deploy your site as soon as you make any change to your files.
 The theme is also based on the icons from [Font Awesome](https://fontawesome.com/).

 ## Motivation